aarsonline/aarsonline.github.io/class2/gly2/README.md

 ## Structure

 The catalytic domain of GlyRS-B is the smallest among all of Class II.
-The catalytic domains of AlaRS and GlyRS-B, which constitute subclass IId (Valencia-Sánchez et al., 2016), are characterized by their absence of the small interface between motifs 1 and 2 (Douglas et al. 2023).
+The catalytic domains of AlaRS and GlyRS-B, which constitute subclass IId (Valencia-Sánchez et al., 2016), are characterized by absence of the small interface between motifs 1 and 2 (Douglas et al. 2023).
 The small interface promotes dimerization in other Class II synthetases (Qiu et al. 1999, Schmitt et al. 1998), while AlaRS and GlyRS-B form oligomers through alternative means.
 GlyRS-B operates as a heterotetramer composed of two $\alpha$ subunits and two $\beta$ subunits, unlike most Class II synthetases which are homodimeric.
  Other Class II tetramers include [PheRS](/class2/phe1) and [SepRS](/class2/sep).
 In certain bacteria, such as *Chlamydia trachomatis*,